A. G. & S. Gillis

 £85.00

-Medieval Horse Pendant.
-A bronze circular pendant with six lugs, the decoration consisting of three flowers on a blue and red enamelled background.
-12th-13th Century.
+A bronze circular pendant with six lugs, decorated with three flowers on a blue and red enamelled background.
+12th–13th century.
 43 mm high.
-Complete with loop.

 £75.00

-Medieval Horse Pendant.
-A bronze circular pendant with six radiating arms, the decoration consisting of a central flower pattern with red and blue enamel on a gilded surface.
-12th-13th Century.
+A bronze circular pendant with six radiating arms, decorated with a central flower pattern with red and blue enamel on a gilded surface.
+12th–13th century.
 40 mm high.
-Some damage to this piece due to being in the ground.

 £35.00